 Four Winds staff members have presented thousands of environmental education workshops over the years, connecting adults and children to nearby nature through the seasons.
 In addition, our educators have led professional development courses for K-12 classroom teachers, early childhood educators, camp staff, and other non-formal educators.
-Four Winds staff members have taught undergraduate and graduate courses through Castleton University, University of Maine, and Middlebury College, always with a focus on local natural history and nature-based play and learning.
+Four Winds staff members have taught undergraduate and graduate courses through Vermont State University, University of Maine, and Middlebury College, always with a focus on creating community connections through natural science education and nature-based play and learning.

 Becky Proulx